 A: Contact your US cell carrier and find out about what plan you can get for basic coverage overseas in case of emergency.
 Then bring your U.S. cell for setting up skype calls or purchase an inexpensive pay-as-you-go phone in one or more of our Compass cities.
 If you own one or can buy one before the program, bring your tablet, iPad or laptop with you.
 Before leaving home, be sure to synch all of your Needle and Dial course content to your devices.
 And don’t forget your iPod, which can hold most of the lectures and other segments that are required for your courses.
 Get these loaded onto your iPod as soon as possible, so that you can already have the material down before you arrive in Europe.

 A: Hostel breakfasts are basic and European in flavor.
+They are included on The Compass.
 Expect cold cuts, bread, cheese, yogurt, coffee, cocoa, and orange juice.
 Hot breakfasts are a rarity in Europe.
-Your other program meals will consist of dinner each night in Amsterdam and otherwise a dinner in each city.
+Your other program meals will consist of a dinner in each city.
 We will try to find foods that are customary and cool in each city where we live on The Compass.
 Otherwise, you will have a range of street foods, simple dinners, pizza joints and other foot options to choose from in our cities.
 Those extra meals will be yours to pay for, beyond The Compass program price.

 A: You won’t intern during of after The Compass in a formal way that the program oversees.
 If you seek out and get an internship and would like help from Compass faculty or staff, just ask us and we will do what we can do.

 A: Our faculty and staff will help you to get medical attention.
 We will offer you help remotely if a medical issue arises while you are traveling on Authentication.